TheGlobalMail/vote-preferencing/README.md

 # Preference Game

-This project was built during the 2013 Australian Federal election to visualise the preference tickets in the Senate.
+This project was built to visualise the preference tickets in the Senate during the 2013 Federal Election.
 It was a collaboration betwen the OpenAustralia Foundation and The Global Mail with data from Below The Line.
 The project is being open-sourced so that it can be reused in future elections.

 Please make sure you understand the limitations of this visualisation before